GORILLA HABITUATION

 – 3 additional groups were habituated and opened up for gorilla trekking in Uganda.

-– 6 habituated groups fissioned (creating ‘new’ habituated groups)
+– 6 gorilla habituated groups created (creating ‘new’ habituated groups)

 In the Virungas: 3 gorilla research groups, 13 gorilla tourist groups In Bwindi: 1 research group, 4 tourist groups